- Academic Programs

 - Research & Scholarship

 - Contact Us

 Welcome to the Criminal Justice Studies Program

-As an interdisciplinary program within a Catholic university founded upon the Marianist tradition, students are encouraged to become "improvement agents" in their service to the community.
-They are expected to demonstrate the behaviors necessary for effective personal and group relationships while incorporating the rights and responsibilities of individuals, accepting and utilizing criticisms, and respecting human differences.
-The Criminal Justice Studies Program attempts to instruct majors, minors and interested students, who upon graduation will take an active interest in their community either as professionals or concerned citizens.
+As an interdisciplinary program within a Catholic, Marianist university, our program encourages students to become "improvement agents" in their service to the community.
+Students are expected to demonstrate the behaviors necessary for effective personal and group relationships while incorporating the rights and responsibilities of individuals, accepting and utilizing criticisms, and respecting human differences.
+The Criminal Justice Studies Program attempts to educate majors, minors and interested students who upon graduation will take an active interest in their community either as professionals or concerned citizens.
 Criminal Justice Studies majors are encouraged to demonstrate an independent willingness to advance the practice of criminal justice through their classes and seminars, meetings with their student associations, and interactions with the faculty.

 The Criminal Justice Studies Program (CJS) within the College of Arts and Sciences is housed in the Department of Sociology, Anthropology, and Social Work.
 The Program offers the second major in the department, a Bachelor of Arts in Criminal Justice.
 The major is composed of an interdisciplinary curriculum comprised of faculty in sociology, anthropology, social work, political science, and psychology.
 Students majoring in criminal justice can construct their major from a broad array of social science courses.
 The department and program offer numerous opportunities to engage in service learning and participate in our well-developed internship program that offers placements in community, corporate, or justice administration agencies at the local, state, or federal level.